dreamfactorysoftware/ionic-sdk/README.md

 # ionic-sdk
-An address book app for Ionic showing user registration, user login, and CRUD.
+An address book app written in Ionic showing user registration, user login, and CRUD apis using DreamFactory.

 - clone the repo
 - cd ionic-sdk